 Risk of Failure

 We have had regular contact and been able to raise queries with the CFO and have overseen the budgeting process and setting of assumptions.
 We have received and reviewed management accounts and have been involved in related discussions during board meetings.
+Covid-19 has highlighted the benefit of having excellent IT systems, a strong business model and agile management.
 We have also been engaged in the process of briefing the firm’s auditors and attended the post audit review.

 The Firm recognises the importance of nurturing its staff without whom the Firm is at risk.
 We have observed the Board developing and enacting the Firm’s strategies for recruitment and retention including leading the culture of treating its people well.
 We have also received reports from the Remuneration Committee and observed related discussions.

 With the Board we have reviewed the firm’s register of risks which threaten its business model, future performance, solvency or liquidity or the sustainability of the Firm.
+During the reporting period we have observed the Board demonstrating its commitment to reducing the risk of failure by improving the Risk Register to better recognize and mitigate against emerging risks as well as ongoing risks.
 We have also observed board discussions in relation to expectations for the conduct of the firm’s business and its employees as represented by the firm’s values and Code of Conduct.

 Conclusion to the report of the Independent Non-Executives

-We believe that we have been able to satisfy ourselves that the management of the firm is focused on audit quality, safeguarding its reputation and building a better firm.
+We believe that we have been able to satisfy ourselves that the management of the firm is focused on audit quality, safeguarding its reputation, reducing the risk of failure and building a better firm.